 If you hold Design and Install or Install Only provisional accreditation, you must complete a practical assessment before your three-month provisional accreditation expires.
-This is to demonstrate competency in installing solar systems and will require you to submit documentation showing one of your first solar installations.
+This is to demonstrate competency in installing solar or battery systems and will require you to submit documentation showing one of your first solar and/or battery installations.

 Information on these practical assessments will be available to you in the login area.

 If you hold Design Only provisional accreditation, once you have successfully completed your online assessments, you can submit your upgrade application and payment to become fully accredited.

-If you hold Design and Install or Install only provisional accreditation, once you have completed your online and practical assessments, you will be asked to upload your practical assessment documents with your upgrade application and payment to become fully accredited.
-Your practical assessment will be sent to our technical team to review and once approved, you will become fully accredited.
+If you hold Design and Install or Install Only provisional accreditation, once you have completed your online and practical assessments, submit your practical assessment documents, upgrade application and payment to become fully accredited.
+Your practical assessment will be sent to our technical team to review.
+Once it is approved you will become fully accredited.